dhina016/Retail-Banking/README.md

   <h3 align="center">Retail-Banking</h3>

   <p align="center">
 Retail-Banking is basic webapplication using flask.
-This is my first flask app.
-So, it may contains errors and its a simple news feed website.
-The guest can see the news only.
-After registration you can able to post news and edit your news.
-Then having admin login.
-Admin can access to post, edit, pin the news feed.
-Its very simple and basic concept.
-You can use this source to understand the working flask and jinja code.
+The Documentation is given with the code.
+You can use this for mini-project.
     <br />
     <a href="https://github.com/dhina016/Retail-Banking"><strong>Explore the docs »</strong></a>
     <br />